scholzj/kafka-enablement-2020/ocp-upgrade/README.md

 ## Deploy the old operator from YAML files

-First, deploy the old operator.
+* First, deploy the old operator.
-In this case Strimzi 0.16.2.
+In this case Strimzi 0.17.0 (=> AMQ Streams 1.4).

 ```
 oc apply -f 01-old-operator/
 ```

-## Deploy Kafka 2.3.1
+## Deploy Kafka 2.4.0

-Next deploy Kafka 2.3.1 using the old operator version.
+* Next deploy Kafka 2.4.0 using the old operator version.

 ```
-oc apply -f 02-kafka-2.3.0.yaml
+oc apply -f 02-kafka-2.4.0.yaml
 ```

 ## Upgrade the operator

-Upgrade the operator by installing the new operator:
+* Upgrade the operator by installing the new operator Strimzi 0.18.0 (=> AMQ Streams 1.5):

 ```
 oc apply -f 03-new-operator/
 ```

-Rolling update will occur.
+* Rolling update will occur.
 This is needed to make the pods use the same container images as the operator does.
 This does not change Kafka version.

 ## Upgrade Kafka

-Edit the Kafka CR and change the version field to `2.4.0.
+* Edit the Kafka CR and change the version field to `2.5.0.
-Watch the rolling updates happen multiple times.
+* Watch the rolling updates happen multiple times.

-After the upgrade is finished, update the clients and the `log.message.format.version` option.
+* After the upgrade is finished, update the clients and the `log.message.format.version` option.